 Our annual photography competition in partnership with Magnum Photos

-For the fourth year running, Textile Exchange is launching its photography competition in partnership with Magnum Photos.
+For four years, Textile Exchange has been running a photography competition in partnership with Magnum Photos.
 The annual competition invites emerging visual storytellers to explore the narratives that unfold when fibers and materials are cultivated, created, spun, woven, sewn, loved, and cherished – gaining cultural and emotional significance through the journey.

 THEME